-Susann has made guest appearances on The Producers, Law
+Susann has made guest appearances on The Producers, Kristin's

-and Order, All My Children, One Life to Live, Reading Rainbow
+Christmas Past, Law and Order, All My Children, One Life to Live, Reading

-and Texas and had the lead role in the feature film Bloodsucking Pharoahs in Pittsburgh,
+Rainbow and Texas and had the lead role in the feature film Bloodsucking

-which is gaining cult status within the slasher genre.
+Pharoahs in Pittsburgh, which has gained cult status within the slasher genre.

 In 2010, Susann relocated